-Current chamber music partnerships include a duo with cellist Thomas Carroll, introducing into their programmes new works specially written for them, including two works by Stephen Goss, Caught Between (Cello and Piano) and Concerto for Five, a Concerto for Piano, Violin, Cello, Saxaphone and Double Bass) which was premiered in London at Cadogan Hall with the Orpheus Foundation Orchestra.
-Graham Caskie and Thomas Carroll have also recorded the Chopin Sonata for Cello and Piano.
+Current chamber music partnerships include a duo with cellist Thomas Carroll, introducing into their programmes new works specially written for them, including two works by Stephen Goss, Caught Between (Cello and Piano) and Concerto for Five, a Concerto for Piano, Violin, Cello, Saxaphone and Double Bass) premiered in London at Cadogan Hall with the Orpheus Foundation Orchestra.
+Graham Caskie and Thomas Carroll have also recorded the Chopin Sonata for Cello and Piano, for Cadenza records.

-Graham Caskie was born in Darlington in 1967, and studied at the Birmingham Conservatoire and Royal Academy of Music under Frank Wibaut, Hamish Milne and Alexander Kelly.
-Graham currently teaches at The Royal Academy of Music, The Royal Welsh College of Music and Drama and Chetham’s School of Music.
+Graham Caskie was born in Darlington in 1967.
+He studied at the Birmingham Conservatoire and Royal Academy of Music under Frank Wibaut, Hamish Milne and Alexander Kelly.
+Graham Caskie has previously taught at The Yehudi Menuhin School and Chetham’s School of Music and now currently teaches at The Royal Academy of Music and The Royal Welsh College of Music and Drama.